Alfredchanja/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 File 11-This script converts a number from base 2 to base 10.
 The number in base 2 is stored in the environment variable BINARY and the script should display the number in base 10 followed by a new line.

 File 12-This script prints all possible combinations of two letters lower case  form a to z, except oo.
 One combination per line and the out pust should be alpha ordered and a maximum of 64 characters.

+File 13-This script prints a number stored in the environment variable with two decimal places, followed by a new line.